 - Attacked the Park Foundation, claiming that it has “almost single-handedly derailed shale-gas development in methane-rich New York State, and put its imprint on public opinion and policy decisions around the country.”
 (Philanthropy Roundtable)

 Entine writes in defense of the chemical bisphenol A (BPA), despite a large body of scientific evidence raising concerns about its endocrine disrupting potential and other health problems associated with it.
-Canada declared the chemical to be toxic in 2010, and the European Union banned BPA in baby bottles in 2011.
+Canada declared the chemical to be toxic in 2010, and the EU banned BPA in baby bottles in 2011.

 - Attacked “a small but determined group of university researchers, activist NGOs and journalists” raising concerns about BPA (Forbes).